opportunity-zh/git-intro/Syllabus.md

 `git merge feature-branch`

-We could use the CLI for this but VS Code has a nice UI for this.
+We could use the CLI for this but VS Code has a nice UI.
 We can open the file with the merge conflict in VS Code and resolve the merge conflict with the UI.
 The UI will display the conflicting changes on that line more or less like this:

 <sup><sub>Accept Current Change | Accept Incoming Change | Accept Both Changes | Compare Changes</sub></sup><br>
 `<<<<<< HEAD`<br>